github/docs/contributing/content-style-guide.md

 ### Examples

 When code examples refer to a larger file, show the relevant section of the file, so that users understand how to edit their own code in context.
+You can add code annotations to explain long code examples.
+See "[Code annotations](./code-annotations)" for more information.

 - **Use:**

 ```